 Symptoms in patients with RSVA are mostly acute or subacute.
 However, the disease course of our patient was chronic.
 The one explanation may be the presence of PFO decreases a proportion of left to right shunt.
-High RA pressure because of massive regurgitated flow from a range right to left shunt and decreased RV inflow.
+High RA pressure because of massive regurgitated flow from aorta caused right to left shunt and decreased RV inflow.
 This patient did not experience acute RV failure and the size and function of RV were within normal range.

 POS is a rare disorder.
 Both dyspnea and O2 saturation deteriorates in upright position compared to supine state[7].
 Occurrence of this syndrome requires two things; one, intra-cardiac interatrial septal defect or intrapulmonary shunt and two, a functional component during upright standing; interatrial septum deformation.
 Atrial septum will be deformed while standing and may allow easy streaming of blood from inferior vena cava[8].
 The relation between aortic pathologies and POS has been reported in two previous cases.
 One, in a patient with thoracic aortic aneurysm and another one after Transcatheter Aortic Valve Implantation[9, 10].
-As far as we know this is the first case of POS after trans-catheter device closure of RSVA.